cip4/Elk/src/docs/https/README.txt

 or overwrite the existing server.xml with the one supplied.
 Remember to set the <user home> folder in the file.

-If you don´t have the cip4JSSEImplementation you should ommit the line
+If you donï¿½t have the cip4JSSEImplementation you should ommit the line
     		   SSLImplementation="org.cip4.ssl.JSSEImplementation"